News

 What is Samba?

-Samba is a server application that implements client terminals' access to folders, printers, and disks over the SMB/CIFS Protocol.
+Samba is a server application that enables client computers to access shared folders, printers, and disks over the SMB/CIFS protocol, allowing seamless file and resource sharing between Linux and Windows systems.

 Configuring shared folders